arthurcipolari/Hackintosh-Big-Sur-X510UR-BQ166T/README.md

 # Guide

 Follow the [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).
-Some DSDT's, kexts and configurations here presented may be used before the install to fix some of the issues I mentioned above.
+Some DSDT's, kexts and configurations here presented may be used before the install to fix some of the issues mentioned above.